Treaty of Big Tree: Namesake

 The treaty was signed near the present-day village of Geneseo, New York.
-At the time of the treaty's signing, this area was known as Big Tree because of the nearby Seneca village of Big Tree, just over the Genesee River in present-day Leicester.
+At the time, the area was known as Big Tree from the nearby Seneca village of Big Tree, just over the Genesee River in present-day Leicester.
 The village was likely named after Ga-on-dah-go-waah’or Karontowanen, a chief referred to by the title Big Tree, roughly translating to "tree-prone-big" or "great tree, lying down."

 Local lore has conflated the name of the chief and village of Big Tree with the famous "Big Tree" or "Wadsworth Oak," which grew on the eastern bank of the Genesee River in Geneseo.
-The tree was noted for its immense circumference and was the subject of several paintings.
-While the treaty was signed not far from the large oak, the idea of a tree lying prostrate, as suggested by the Seneca name, does not describe the oak as it stood during the events of 1797.
+The oak was noted for its immense circumference and was the subject of several paintings.
+While the treaty was signed not far from it, the idea of a tree lying prostrate, as suggested by the Seneca name, does not describe the oak as it stood during the events of 1797.
 Following the signing of the treaty, the Big Tree became a popular sightseeing destination for white settlers.

-The Big Tree was washed from the banks of the river in late 1857 as the result of a flood.
-Earlier that year, the trunk of the tree had been measured as having a circumference of 26 feet and 9 inches.
-The Livingston County Historical Society Museum in Geneseo, New York, houses a restored section of the Big Tree, which is believed to be the last remaining remnant, other than several pieces of furniture created by a 19th-century woodworker.
+The Big Tree was washed from the banks of the river in late 1857 by a flood.
+Earlier that year, its trunk's circumference had been measured at 26 feet and 9 inches.
+The Livingston County Historical Society Museum in Geneseo houses a restored section of the tree, which is believed to be its last remaining remnant not turned into furniture by a 19th-century woodworker.